Knitschi/CMakeProjectFramework/Sources/documentation/BasicConcepts.rst

   mechanism.
 This way the advanced tasks like test-runs, code-analysis or documentation generation may be run in parallel and are only re-run when they are outdated.
 - Separate the CI-code from the production code by putting it into the CI-project repository.
-Read more in \ref CIProjectAndPackageProjects.
+Read more in :ref:`CIProjectAndPackageProjects`.

+.. _CIProjectAndPackageProjects:

 CI Project vs. Package Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^